 The greatest resource a company has is the employee.
 They are the reason the company can function properly and stay as an employer-of-choice for people.
 How does this happen?
 How does a company attract and retain people?
 The answer is found in motivation through recognition.
 However, there are organizations that do not take the route of recognizing employees.
 They feel the paycheck the employee receives is recognition enough.
 They feel the only form of recognition that will work is monetary.
 These are places that may function at certain levels where the monetary bonus is rather large, but on any other level, there must be other forms of recognition besides money.
 A person is driven by more than just money.

 The reason a company may not be getting the employees they want is reputation.
 If a business is known for treating their current or former employees negatively, they will be hard pressed to find new talent.
 Recognition begins with management understanding their workforce.
 When it comes to procuring items for recognition, EDCO is one of many choices where items geared toward recognition are found.

 When it comes to recruiting, the best practice is to look for talent and experience.
+To find top tier talent, especially in positions that generate revenue such as sales, hire a sales recruiting firm.
 Recognition and retention is key to the success of recruiting.
 Otherwise, the recruiting efforts are lost and good money is wasted.
 An employee is looking for good benefits, good pay, and recognition for a job well done.

 Employees want to work for a company that is stable and fair.
 However, companies might be using outdated recruiting practices.
 This dilemma is because millennials are more interested in having opportunities for growth within a company.
 They do not want to consider benefits or retirement.
 They are looking for immediate answers and quick opportunities.
 With this in mind, it is more difficult to hire and retain millennials as they do not go for the same objectives as older workers.